Irene BrowneProfessor

 My areas of expertise include race and ethnic relations; race/class/gender intersectionality; public policy; and immigration.

-Finally, I have a set of papers focusing on the question of whether and how restrictive immigration policies spill over to affect labor market outcomes among individuals who are not the explicit target of those policies – Latinx citizens and African Americans.
 My work has appeared in the American Sociological Review, Social Forces, Social Problems, Annual Review of Sociology, and other journals and edited volumes.
 I typically teach undergraduate and graduate courses in research methods and in gender.

 Research Topics: labor market inequality; intersections of race, gender and class; discrimination and Latino immigration in Georgia.